 - You may be hereditarily predisposed to bunions: Though you can take measures to prevent bunions from forming, the truth is that if your elders (parents or grandparents) have suffered from it, you are likely to develop one with time.

 - Women have higher chances to get bunions: Due to the stylish footwear they don, women have a higher chance of suffering from painful bunions.
+You can avoid this by using orthotics from Docpods.

 - You have non-surgical methods to treat bunions: Not every bunion requires surgery.
-Some unions can also be treated and the deformity can be corrected with bunion pads, bunion splints, toe brace for bunions, and more.
+Some bunions can also be treated and the deformity can be corrected with bunion pads, bunion splints, toe brace for bunions, and more.
 They are helpful in realigning your foot to its normal posture.
 They are also an efficient treatment to deal with pain.

 - Surgery can realign your toe to its natural position: In extreme cases, when surgery is the only method to treat a bunion, you should go for it or it may affect the other toes.
 Surgery corrects the position of your toe and aligns it with the foot.